 In addition, a report in 2016 from the highly respected Nature Research Journal highlighted a lack of transparency around Moderna's research under Bancel with its scientists not having published a single paper for peer review or public scrutiny.
 Nature Research even went as far as comparing the levels of secrecy at Moderna to those at the now disgraced and bankrupt Theranos, which is not a comparison any company would want to be attracting.

 Pleasingly, recent work such as the research around mRNA-1273 has been released for peer review and there do appear to be positive changes around the secrecy issues.
 Investors should continue to monitor the transparency of research for Moderna's other treatments and for signs of internal culture issues.

 You can read our full report on Moderna here, where we analyse other aspects of the company like analyst forecasts, valuation and insider ownership.

 Or if you are interested in researching some other promising mid-to-late-stage companies like Moderna, take a look at our curated list of biotech stocks which are expected to become profitable in the next 3 years.

 Simply Wall St analyst Sasha Jovanovic and Simply Wall St have no position in any of the companies mentioned.
 This article is general in nature.
+We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.